NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 If you want to keep the repository around between cluster sessions, working with it from contrib would be the right choice.
-If you aren’t doing anything too complex in the repo (like editing files), or if anything compiling is fairly small, doing everything from the controller would be fine.
+If you aren't doing anything too complex in the repo (like editing files), or if anything compiling is fairly small, doing everything from the controller would be fine.
 Big compiles would probably be better on a compute node